TheOdinProject/curriculum/javascript/js-in-the-real-world/linting.md

 Code style is important!
 Having a consistent set of style rules for things such as indentation or preferred quote style makes your code more maintainable and easier to read.
 There are several popular JavaScript style guides on the net that set standards for these types of things, and a little time spent reading them _will_ make you a better developer.

+### Learning Outcomes

+- Set up a linter and prettier to make your code better.

 1. The [Airbnb Style Guide](https://github.com/airbnb/javascript) is one of the most popular.
 It is also very well formatted and easy to read.
 2. Google also has their own [style guide](https://google.github.io/styleguide/jsguide.html) for JavaScript.
 3. The [JavaScript Standard Style](https://standardjs.com/rules.html).
 Used by companies like NPM and GitHub, among [others](https://standardjs.com/index.html#who-uses-javascript-standard-style).

 ### Linting

 The style guides we mentioned above are full of really helpful advice for formatting, organizing and composing your code.
-But there are a _lot_ of rules - it can be difficult to internalize them all. __Linters__ are tools that will scan your code with a set of style rules and will report any errors to you that they find.
+But there are a _lot_ of rules - it can be difficult to internalize them all. **Linters** are tools that will scan your code with a set of style rules and will report any errors to you that they find.
 In some cases, they can even auto-fix the errors!
 The following articles explain in more detail the benefits of using a linter while you code.

 1. [This article](http://mikecavaliere.com/javascript-linting-what-developers-need-to-know/) gets right to the point... start here!
 2. [This article](https://hackernoon.com/how-linting-and-eslint-improve-code-quality-fa83d2469efe) goes a little further by discussing exactly _how_ linters do what they do.

 There are multiple options for linting your JavaScript, but the most popular (and most common in the industry) is [eslint](https://eslint.org/).
 Getting it installed and the initial set-up is fairly simple.